 With the massive shift in real estate demand, retail centers are emerging as one of the most valuable asset classes in a post-pandemic landscape.
-Building owners, investors, and developers are actively looking to reposition aging, vacant, or underutilized properties and convert them into vibrant, mixed-use developments that will unlock latent value and meet customers’ rapidly changing demands.
+Building owners, investors, and developers are actively looking to reposition aging, vacant, or underused properties and convert them into vibrant, mixed-use developments that will unlock latent value and meet customers’ rapidly changing demands.
 Even before the disruption of the pandemic, retailers were evaluating their physical footprints and shuttering underperforming locations—the past year and a half accelerated the forces already in motion.

 In addition to retail centers, outdated office and hotel buildings are another target ripe for reinvention.
 Owners and developers are rethinking their assets and how they can serve the occupants, residents, and their surrounding communities.
 How can designers transform these properties into destinations that have environmental, social, and economic benefits?